SuperVnTools/Aokana-Extractor-Extra-2/README.md

 * extract2.py-
      converts extra 2, use it the exact same way as extract
-* convert.py -
-  * convert group of files from webp format to png(ffmpeg required)

 * conbine.py -
   * combine all cg based on vcglist.csv(extracted from system.dat), should put all sprite&cg(include SD, evcg) under same directory

-For further detail(Such as CG combination or Download, in Chinese), see [https://zhuanlan.zhihu.com/p/108191499]